syedowaisalishah/Construction-Company-Management-System/README.md

 - **Reports and Analytics**: Generate reports and analyze project performance and company metrics.
 - **User-friendly Interface**: Intuitive and easy-to-use interface designed for efficiency.

-## Installation

-To get a local copy up and running follow these simple steps:

 ## Usage